Skip to content

 # Find HTTP client gems

-rubygems -search -query "http client" -limit 10
+rubygems search "http client" --limit 10

 # JSON, names only

-rubygems -search -query "http client" -json | jq -r '.[].name'
+rubygems search "http client" --json | jq -r '.[].name'

 Dependency audit